Balibo (film): Plot

-The film starts when an Australian journalist interviewed a woman named Juliana, who as a young girl witnessed Roger East's capture and execution by the Indonesian invasion force.

-The point of view goes first on Roger East's investigation upon the imminent Indonesian invasion of East Timor.
-Also, he investigates the fate of the Balibo Five, who was in Balibo covering the events in the area.
+The film starts in the present day, when an Australian journalist interviews a woman named Juliana, who as a young girl witnessed Roger East's capture and execution by the Indonesian invasion force.
+We see events from Roger East's point of view, as he investigates the imminent Indonesian invasion of East Timor, and the fate of the Balibo Five, five Australian journalists who went missing prior to the Indonesian invasion.

-Then the point of view changes to the Balibo Five's actions in the town, from their departure in Australia, to their arrival in East Timor and was inserted in a Revolutionary Front for an Independent East Timor (abbreviated as FRETILIN from the Portuguese name) unit near the border.
+Then the point of view changes to the Balibo Five's actions in the town, from their departure in Australia, to their arrival in East Timor and being embedded in a Revolutionary Front for an Independent East Timor (abbreviated as FRETILIN in Portuguese) unit near the border.

-Then the story interchanges between Roger East's attempted investigation upon the fate of the Five, and the Five's events in the area, and some of Juliana's story on the journo.
-Roger was with Jose Ramos-Horta as his bodyguard along the way, evading Indonesian patrols and seeing villages with massacred inhabitants, and also settled their arguments between Roger's insistence of knowing the truth and Jose's hesitance to assist such a risky move.
-While the Five were with a FRETILIN unit, up to the point of the Indonesian attack on their position.
+Then the story switches between Roger East's attempted investigation upon the fate of the Five, and the Five's events in the area, and some of Juliana's story.
+Roger was with Jose Ramos-Horta along the way, evading Indonesian patrols and witnessing villages with massacred inhabitants.

-They painted Australia upon the building to ensure their safety, but it was nothing to Indonesian invaders.
-The Five declined requests of their FRETILIN bodyguards to join them into the retreat from the area.
-The Five is then covering the invasion, when the Indonesian soldiers chased and cornered them.
+The Balibo Five painted the Australian flag upon a building to ensure their safety, and declined requests of their FRETILIN bodyguards to join them in retreat.
+The Five then covers the invasion, until Indonesian soldiers chase and corner them.
 One of the cameramen tried to tell the soldiers to spare them, but was shot by the officer Yunus Yosfiah.
-Then, the soldiers breached the building, killing the 3 and the surviving journo was captured and repeatedly stabbed to death by a bayonet.
+Then, the soldiers breached the building, killing the other journalists.

-Then Roger's point of view ended when the Indonesians invade Dili with paratroopers and ground troops.
-He was captured with East Timorese men and Juliana watches as the men were executed by the Indonesians, women were segregated and raped, and Roger was executed by the Indonesian soldiers.
-The interviewer ended Juliana's interview and she leaves while hugging a child.

-The film ends with the inscription that the murderers of the Balibo Five and Roger East were not put to justice and pictures from the groups, and scenes from Horta's rallies and later on, East Timorese enjoying the beach.
+Then Roger's point of view ends when the Indonesians invade Dili with paratroopers and ground troops.
+He was captured with East Timorese men and Juliana, as a child, watches as the men are executed by the Indonesians, women were segregated and raped, and Roger was executed by the Indonesian soldiers.
+The film ends with the inscription that the murderers of the Balibo Five and Roger East were not brought to justice.
+Then, scenes from Horta's rallies are shown, and finally, free East Timorese enjoying the beach.